A thousand years old floating temple on Lake Biwa

 Grave of Hattori Hanzo, Japan’s legendary samurai and master strategist

-Places | almost 2 years ago
+Places | about 2 years ago

 On a hill in Tokyo’s Shinjuku Ward, at a temple called Sainenji in a silent residential neighborhood, there is a small cemetery with the final resting place of Hattori Hanzo, undoubtedly the most famous military commander and samurai in Japanese history.
 He is often depicted as a ninja in popular culture (due to him also being the leader of a ninja clan), although there is no historical evidence to suggest that he was one.
 The grave sits on the side of a street that runs through the temple precincts.
 You could easily miss it if you walked past.